API Security Testing

 |---|---|

-| Spec-driven testing | Scans are built from your OpenAPI specification, ensuring every documented endpoint is tested |
+| Spec-driven testing | Scans are built from your OpenAPI specification, so every documented endpoint is tested |

 | Payload rotation | Rotates through extensive payload libraries per target, covering edge cases and bypass techniques |